tsw-apropos/mapbiographer/README.md

 LOUIS Map Biographer (LMB) lets users conduct in-person map-based interviews with local land users and simultaneously record audio.

-LMB requires the libraries listed below.
-Install these BEFORE attempting to install the pluign.
-- pyaudio
-- pydub
-- pyspatialite
+LMB requires the pyaudio library to fully function.
+It also requires the oggenc2 software for compression of audio files for upload to Heritage or export.
+In version 1.1 sketch mode as added that requires the Red Layer and Multiline Join QGIS plugins.

 For basic use and install instructions see: